chesterbr/ruby2600/README.md

 Once (and if) ruby2600 reaches reasonable compatibility with general games, these aspects can be looked after.
 For now, I'm focused on fixing the glitches, making the code clear, and improve the specs as much as possible.

 If you want a full-speed emulator with sound and compatible with every single game under the sun, I wholehartedly recommend [Stella](http://stella.sourceforge.net/) - which has been an invaluable source of inspiration, debug help and implementation reference.
 It's what I use to play (other than my real Atari).

-#### What is the current status?

-It boots almost every 2K/4K cart I've tried, and you can play quite a few of them (reeeeaaaalyyy slooowwwwlyyyy).
-Tech details:

-- Full 650x instruction set emulation, [cloc](http://cloc.sourceforge.net/)-ing less than 380 lines of code. (hardware interrupts not emulated, as the 2600 does not have them);
-- RIOT fully implemented;
-- TIA registers are all emulated, with the exception of audio (AU*) and hardware test (RSYNC);
-- Every single aspect of the emulated code is spec-ed, except for some TIA parts I am still figuring out.

 ## Changelog